 As the director of a small music nonprofit, I was faced with a legal problem that carried big risks.
 Attorney David Bea consulted with me as if I was a Fortune 500 company!
 At least that’s how it felt.
 His knowledge, experience, and confidence in the matters at hand were impressive, and we came to very good conclusions very quickly, and the case was closed and put behind us.
 I am infinitely grateful to David Bea for his willingness and understanding of our need for help.
 This kind of situation can easily bring down a small nonprofit.

-Complacency is Not an Option Each year tax-exempt organizations in the United States receive hundreds of millions of dollars in donations.
+Don’t be complacent.
+Each year tax-exempt organizations in the United States receive hundreds of millions of dollars in donations.
 Donors contributing to 501(c)(3) organizations are able to deduct their own contributions from their taxes, subject to IRS limitations.
-Recently, a higher standard deduction has been put in place through the Tax Cuts and
+Recently, a higher standard deduction has been put in place through the Tax Cuts and Jobs Act.

 How to Properly Use Music and Images During Worship Service Churches today use a variety of intellectual property during worship services, such as music, photographs, quotes, and video clips.
 These materials can be important to a worship service by increasing engagement, illustrating a point, or adding extra meaning to the service.
 However, most materials are